captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ## CHERYL:
 You getting it catered?
 ---
+template: overlap
+## CHERYL:
 If you wanna get it catered
----
 I gotta guy
----
 you should call my guy.
----

 ## PETER:
 I’m...
 We aren’t there yet.
 ---
 These are just beginning steps
 ---
-and I.
----
 ## CHERYL:
 So you’re the host.
 ---
 ## PETER:
-I’m not the host
+There is no host.
 ---
 there isn’t going to be an official host.
 ---